greenm01/vb4x/docs/vb4x_specs.md

 Example: A player wishes to repair a crippled tech-level III Cruiser.
 The cost is 7 * 0.25 = 1.75 PP.

-The logistics of repairing a ship planetside and returning it to orbit make it ecoconomically infeasable.
+The logistics of repairing a ship planetside and returning it to orbit make it economically infeasible.
 Ships may be scrapped at a colony without restriction and earn 50% of the original PC back to the House treasury.

 TODO: discuss production capacity.